The true story of a young runaway caught up in the city’s darkest vices…

 Reg was given the Street Connect bus as an empty shell and singlehandedly built up all its inside facilities which now include free phones and an Xbox as well as laptops with wireless internet connections.
 He recently took the bus on a road trip to help the Salvation Army corps in Townsville.
 The bus is sponsored by Nokia.

 Melbourne: THE 614 BUS

-The Melbourne 614 AXA Youth bus is a coach fully refurbished into a mobile youth centre on wheels with wireless PCs, an Xbox, a plasma, 3 surround sound systems, hangout couches, chess tables a mini kitchen and a private counseling room.
-The AXA614 Youth Bus is designed to be a safe place off the streets for Melbourne's homeless and marginalised youth.
+The Melbourne 614 AXA Youth bus is a coach fully refurbished into a mobile youth centre on wheels with wireless PCs, an Xbox, a plasma, 3 surround sound systems, hangout couches, chess tables a mini kitchen and a private counselling room.
+The AXA614 Youth Bus is designed to be a safe place off the streets for Melbourne’s homeless and marginalised youth.